Kent-Lee/AutoHotKey/README.md

 # AutoHotKey Script

-This is my AHK script designed for daily use.
+This is the AHK script I use daily.
 Some functions are written by me, while others are modified or copied from online.
-For the latter, I have commented links to the original authors.
+For the latter, I have included links to the original authors.
+See comments for function descriptions and usages.

 Note that files specified in the `#include` commands in `Daily.ahk` are not uploaded (i.e. `AutoCorrect.ahk`) because they contain private information.